michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 16. No man inserteth a piece of new cloth upon an old garment, lest he should take away its fulness from that garment, and the rent be greater.

-17. Neither do they pour new wine into old bottles,Sacks. that the bottles may not be broken, and the wine be spilled, and the bottles perish.
-But they pour new wine into new bottles, and both are preserved.
+17. Neither do they pour new wine into old bottles,

 18. WHILE he spake these words with them, a certain chief came, drew near, worshipped him, and said, My daughter is now dead; but come, lay thy hand upon her, and she shall live!